sagemath/sagewiki_to_gh-2022-10-10/NicolasBorie.md

 Email: [[MailTo(nicolas.borie42 AT SPAMFREE laposte DOT net)]]

 I am a French student.
-I work with Nicolas Thiéry.
+I a new developer of SAGE-combinat.

 ----
 CategoryHomepage